Skip to content

 Clinical podcasts concentrate on treatment techniques, case studies, and specialty-specific education.
 These programs often feature expert interviews, research discussions, and step-by-step procedural guidance.
 Commonly covered specialties include oral surgery, orthodontics, periodontics, endodontics, and implant dentistry.

-Many clinical podcasts also offer continuing education (CE) credits, allowing listeners to fulfill state licensing requirements while staying current with evidence-based practices and emerging clinical techniques.
+Many clinical podcasts also offer continuing education (CE) credits, allowing listeners to fulfill state licensing requirements while staying current with evidence-based practices.
+See ADA continuing education resources for accredited provider requirements before claiming any podcast toward licensure.

 2. Practice Management and Business Topics

-Business-focused dental podcasts address the entrepreneurial and operational aspects of running a dental practice.
+Business-focused shows address the entrepreneurial and operational aspects of running a dental practice.
 Topics frequently include patient acquisition, staff management, financial planning, technology integration, and workflow optimization.

 These programs often feature successful practice owners and consultants who share real-world experiences, challenges, and solutions.
-In addition, many discuss regulatory compliance, insurance participation, and evolving business models within dentistry, providing valuable insight for practice owners navigating today’s complex professional landscape.
+Many also discuss regulatory compliance, insurance participation, and evolving business models within dentistry, providing valuable insight for practice owners working through today's professional landscape.

 3. Specialized and Niche Dentistry Podcasts